ScioShield/Tartarus/README.md

 There is an issue of it reassigning itself an IP after ~10 min, am investigating.

 ## Setup
-Bring up Elastic, Windows, Linux, Kali or all hosts with the following commands
+Bring up Elastic, Windows, Linux, Kali or all hosts with the following commands.
 The Elastic cluster has to be started first if you want telemetry data!

 ### Build